Kimberley Walsh rules out Girls Aloud reunion

-''We literally lived and breathed each other so I think more time needs to have passed for anybody to get those feelings of getting us back together.''
+''We literally lived and breathed each other so I think more time needs to have passed for anybody to get those feelings of getting us back together.
+There is less urge and desire to bring it back because we did it all.''

-Girls Aloud was created through the ITV talent show 'Popstars: The Rivals' in 2002.
+Since Girls Aloud announced their split on Twitter six years ago, Kimberley has starred in a number of theatre productions and was part of the 'Strictly Come Dancing' line-up in 2012.

-The group went on hiatus in 2009 and reunited for their 10-year anniversary in 2012.
-However, they split for good following their 'Ten: The Hits Tour' the following year.
+After taking some time off to spend time with her family, she is currently rehearsing for new show 'Big: The Musical', alongside The Wanted's Jay McGuiness, with whom she says she has ''a lot of things in common''.

 Shaun Ryder and Bez took time out from their hilarious stint on Celebrity Gogglebox to join the rest of Happy Mondays as they brought their 'Pills...